DECEMBER 26, 2024 • INTERSTATE 10, CALIFORNIA

 He was so exhausted that he fell asleep at the wheel in less than 60 minutes.

-His vehicle crossed the median on Interstate 10 near Desert Center, California — about 50 miles west of Blythe — and struck the Garewals' Honda minivan head-on.
+His vehicle crossed the median on Interstate 10 near Desert Center, California (about 50 miles west of Blythe) and struck the Garewals' Honda minivan.
 The impact killed Yui instantly and forced the vehicle into a semi.

 Key Fact

 At the scene, Moreland admitted to first responders and a witness that he had fallen asleep at the wheel.
-When witness Jim Caywood asked him what happened, Moreland stated plainly: "I fell asleep."
+When asked what happened, Moreland stated plainly: "I fell asleep."

 Official Documentation